stonegen/Mobicom25-EdgeWarp/target_base_station_prediction/data_pre-processing/README.md

 ## MobileInsight installation
 You can [download the package](http://www.mobileinsight.net/download.html) and find [installation instructions here](https://github.com/mobile-insight/mobileinsight-core).

-## Execution Instructions for the Base Station Predictor and Prognos
+## Execution Instructions for the Base Station Predictor

 The first file to execute is `generate_xmls.py`.
 However, you are needed to enter the path to your dataset.
 Change the `INPUT_PATH` variable to the path of your `DatasetFolder`.
 Change the `OUTPUT_FOLDER` to an empty folder (or non-existent directory).
 Then execute the following command in your terminal: